Tulip-Dev/tulip/library/tulip-python/bindings/tulip-gui/packaging/README.rst

 ==================

 Graphs play an important role in many research areas, such as biology, microelectronics, social sciences, data mining, and computer science.
-Tulip (http://tulip.labri.fr) [1]_ is an Information Visualization framework dedicated to the analysis and visualization of such relational data.
+Tulip (http://tulip.labri.fr) [1, 2]_ is an Information Visualization framework dedicated to the analysis and visualization of such relational data.
 Written in C++ the framework enables the development of algorithms, visual encodings, interaction techniques, data models, and domain-specific visualizations.

-The Tulip GUI library is available to the Python community through the Tulip-Python bindings [2]_ allowing to create and manipulate Tulip views (typically Node Link diagrams) trough the tulipgui module.
+The Tulip GUI library is available to the Python community through the Tulip-Python bindings [3]_ allowing to create and manipulate Tulip views (typically Node Link diagrams) trough the tulipgui module.
 It has to be used with the `tulip <https://pypi.python.org/pypi/tulip-python>`_ module dedicated to the creation, storage and manipulation of the graphs to visualize.
+The bindings have been developed using the `SIP <https://pypi.python.org/pypi/SIP>`_ tool [4]_ from Riverbank Computed Limited, allowing to easily create quality Python bindings for any C/C++ library.

 The main features provided by the bindings are the following ones: